northern-tester/conveyor/02 Ideas/Exercises_Ideas.md

 * Pipelines not only automated, they can have manual steps
 * They need to report on their progress, alert on failure
 * Ask for examples of how their pipelines work - draw it.
+* Timing is important - how long a build takes - introduce parallelism
 * Take a test strategy for restful booker - build a pipeline with various steps
   * Pauses at test so testers can get builds when ready
 * Agile testing quadrants - acceptance test, unit...
 * Environments to step through - dev, int, test, pre-prod, prod.